polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## JSON-RPC

 A stateless, lightweight remote procedure call protocol that is encoded in JSON.
 JSON-RPC provides a standard way to call functions on a remote system by using JavaScript Object Notation.
-For Substrate, this protocol is implemented thrinough the [Parity JSON-RPC](https://github.com/paritytech/jsonrpc) crate.
+For Substrate, this protocol is implemented through the [Parity JSON-RPC](https://github.com/paritytech/jsonrpc) crate.

 ## Keystore

-A subsystem in Substrate for managing keys for the purpose of producing new blocks.
+A subsystem for managing keys for the purpose of producing new blocks.

 ## Kusama

 [Kusama](https://kusama.network/) is a Substrate-based [blockchain](#blockchain) that implements a design similar to the [Polkadot network](#polkadot-network).
-Kusama is a [canary](https://en.wiktionary.org/wiki/canary_in_a_coal_mine) network and is referred to as [Polkadot's "wild cousin"](https://polkadot.network/kusama-polkadot-comparing-the-cousins/).
+Kusama is a [canary](https://en.wiktionary.org/wiki/canary_in_a_coal_mine) network and is referred to as [Polkadot's "wild cousin"](https://wiki.polkadot.network/docs/learn-comparisons-kusama).
 As a canary network, Kusama is expected to be more stable than a test network like [Westend](#westend), but not as stable as a production network like [Polkadot](#polkadot).

-As a canary network, Kusama is [controlled by its network participants](/reference/frame-pallets#democracy) and is intended to be stable enough to encourage meaningful experimentation.
+As a canary network, Kusama is controlled by its network participants and is intended to be stable enough to encourage meaningful experimentation.

 ## Libp2p